7 Advantages of Visiting Cape Town in the Winter

 Honestly?
 Not that bad.

 You also get a few days here and there when it gets hot again and you’ll find yourself reaching for your swimsuit and sunscreen.
-There were honestly some days during the Capetonian winter when it was hotter than the British summer.

 The Advantages of Visiting Cape Town During Winter